craigmcchesney/datastore-support/README.md

 ###### managing datastore Java applications

-These scripts are used for starting, stopping, and checking the status of the datastore Java query service, [datastore-service](https://github.com/osprey-dcs/datastore-service).
+These scripts are used for starting, stopping, and checking the status of the datastore Java [ingestion](https://github.com/osprey-dcs/datastore) and [query](https://github.com/osprey-dcs/datastore-service) services.

+* datastore-ingestion-svc-start
+* datastore-ingestion-svc-status
+* datastore-ingestion-svc-stop
 * datastore-query-svc-start
 * datastore-query-svc-status
 * datastore-query-svc-stop